macropay-solutions/laravel-lumen-crud-wizard/README.md

 # laravel-lumen-crud-wizard
 Url query language lib for RESTful CRUD (micro) services using lumen/laravel 8-9-10

-# Build RESTful services with lightning speed for any number of resources and relations using rest crud library that offers revolutionary filtering (and aggregating) capabilities for resources and their relations.
+## Build RESTful services with lightning speed for any number of resources and relations using rest crud library that offers revolutionary filtering (and aggregating) capabilities for resources and their relations.

+It includes:

+    url query builder that is used to encode the request url in the request initiator project url query parser or translator into sql for the request target project

 It features: